gee-community/arcgis-earthengine-toolbox/docs/instruction.md

 #### Parameters

 1. Serialized JSON file
-2. Asset tag of the selected object (automatically displays)
 2. Select bands to download
 3. Specify the scale in meters (image resolution)
 4. Use a polygon feature as region of interest